Exeter hammer Stormers to reach semi-finals

 Damian Willemse, Suleiman Hartzenberg and Marvin Orie scored consolations for Stormers, while Jack Yeandle and Tom Cairns added the gloss for Exeter.

-Chiefs will either travel to Bordeaux to face defending champions La Rochelle or host fellow Premiership side Saracens at Bristol's Ashton Gate in the semi-final.
+Chiefs will either travel to Bordeaux to face defending champions La Rochelle or play fellow Premiership side Saracens at Bristol's Ashton Gate in the semi-final.

 With Toulouse knocking Sharks out earlier on Saturday, Stormers' defeat signals the end of South African involvement in this season's Champions Cup.